sujak/docker-strapi/README.md

 > The [Content-Type Builder](https://strapi.io/features/content-types-builder) plugin is disabled WHEN `$NODE_ENV = production`.

+Note that for existing projects, `config/admin.js`, `config/server.js`, and `config/middlewares.js` files will need to be configured correctly not to use `http://localhost:1337`.

+---

 ## Creating a new strapi project

 When running this image, strapi will check if there is a project in the `/srv/app` folder of the container.
 If there is